stevewilliams87/CTRLall/src/glossary.md

     </tr>
     <tr>
       <td id="drag">Drag / Click and drag / Clicking and dragging</td>
       <td>Holding down left click on your mouse or mousepad and moving the <a href="#cursor">cursor</a> across multiple items, normally to select them together.
-Release the left click when you’ve got everything you need selected.</td>
+Release the left click when you’ve got everything you need selected.
+See examples here: <a href="/content-control/moving-content/">Moving content</a></td>
     </tr>
     <tr>
       <td id="drag and drop">Drag and drop / dragging and dropping</td>